 In this same vein, I also have been thinking a great deal about how we so often see 30 Under 30 or 40 Under 40 lists in publications across the globe.
 This led to my decision to launch a different kind of list in Feels Blind—40 Over 40.
-For the last 40 weeks of 2020 starting with the week of March 23rd, we will spotlight a different writer or artist who identifies as a woman and is killing it.
+Each month for the next 40 we will spotlight a different writer or artist who identifies as a woman and is killing it.
 Killing it doesn’t necessarily mean she’s selling as many novels as Margaret Atwood or Kelly Link or Zadie Smith, though she could be.
 We are just as interested in lesser known writers and artists over the age of 40 who might not yet be household names, however, women who are producing compelling work and/or building community in significant, meaningful ways.

 We currently are accepting nominations for this list at and we will accept them on a rolling basis throughout the year.
-When nominating, include a brief statement describing the nominee’s work and/or contributions to a larger community, as well as an accompanying photograph.
+When nominating, include a statement describing the nominee’s work and/or contributions to a larger community and why they rock, as well as an accompanying photograph.
+Please do not just forward the person's as bio, as we would like these to be more personalized.
 Self-nominations also are welcome.
 We hope this list will celebrate the work of a diverse group of badass women and help publicize that work to a larger audience.
 XO, Lindsay